peter-mghendi/tally/README.md

 > Moving to TypeScript has complicated the build process a little.
 > You will now need to ensure TypeScript files are built and bundled before running the app, while I figure out a better way to do this.
-> (Looking into MSbuild and npm watch.)
+> (Looking into MS Build and npm watch.)

-> These commands must be run in exactly this order, because TypeScript compilation is handled by the MSBuild pipeline, and bundling is handled by webpack.
+> These commands must be run in exactly this order, because TypeScript compilation is handled by the MS Build pipeline, and bundling is handled by webpack.

 ```shell
 # Get rid of old built assets (Optional, recommended)